Discover Amsterdam

 Image from Singer Laren

-It’s the perfect time of year to stroll through the Hortus Botanicus gardens or swing from the top of the A’DAM Tower.
-Catch a train to the Zaanse Schans or the sculpture garden of Singer Laren or seek refuge from the capricious Dutch weather in the Rijksmuseum.
+Summer is the perfect time of year to stroll through the Hortus Botanicus gardens or visit the outdoor exhibitions at the Rijksmuseum.
+And be sure to check out our guides to the city's museums with secret gardens and the best museum cafes to cool off in.
+For the best arty summer day trips, catch a train to the Zaanse Schans or the sculpture garden of Singer Laren.
 With the City Card in hand, you can bounce from one museum to the next hassle-free.

 Canal SUP Amsterdam Stand Up Paddleboard Sup Supping